Tennis String Tension Loss Predictor

 Suppose you string your racket at 55 lbs with a typical synthetic gut and you play about 5 hours each week.
 You want to know how much tension you lose each week and roughly when you might want to restring.

-So you lose about 0.5 lbs of tension per week at this playing volume.
+So the strings lose about 0.5 lbs of tension per week at that playing volume.

-Fifteen percent of 55 lbs is about 8 lbs.
-That means a drop to around 47 lbs:
+5. Apply a practical threshold.
+Fifteen percent of 55 lbs is about 8.25 lbs.
+That means a drop to roughly 47 lbs marks the suggested restring point.
+Based on the weekly projection, that happens around week 16.

 Comparing String Materials by Tension Retention